 Experience a night at the theater

-Day 3: Review the history of the city in lower Manhattan
+Day 3: Revisit the history of the city in lower Manhattan

 For this day, let's pause a bit to learn about the city's history and its most iconic landmarks of recent times.
 From a tour of Ellis Island to the arrival at the memorial that marked the entire 21st century with the twin towers, passing by the incomparable Statue of Liberty.